WaitQWaitQ

 3. Assign a dedicated walk-in stylist

-Designating one team member per shift to handle all incoming walk-ins protects other stylists' appointment flow.
-This approach also gives newer stylists valuable chair time and client-building opportunities.
-Rotate the assignment across your team so the responsibility stays fair and everyone gets a chance to build their book.
+Designating one team member per shift to handle all incoming walk-ins protects the appointment flow for everyone else.
+It also gives newer stylists valuable chair time and client-building opportunities.
+Rotate the assignment so the responsibility stays fair.

 4. Build buffer time between appointments

-Buffer time refers to short gaps of 10 to 15 minutes scheduled between your regular bookings.
-Without buffers, one late client can derail your entire afternoon.
+Buffer time is a short gap, typically 10 to 15 minutes, scheduled between regular bookings.
+Without it, one late client can derail your entire afternoon.

 • Squeeze in quick walk-ins: A 10-minute gap can accommodate a bang trim or a quick consultation